melina2200/Research-Internship-NUS/VWW-Application/README.md

 ### Quantization

 The model used in this project is fully quntized to 8-bit-integer variables.
-The parameters that stay constant after training and during inference (weights, bias,...) are directly quantized to int8 variables based on the largest and smallest float value:
+The parameters that stay constant after training and during inference (weights, bias,...) are directly quantized to int8 variables based on the largest and smallest float value.
+The following image shows a visualization of this prozess.
+The largest and smallest float vlaue (The values in this visualization are exemplary.) get mapped to 0 (samllest int8 value) and 255 (largest int8) value.
+The other values get mapped in between.

 <img src="https://github.com/melina2200/Research-Internship-NUS/blob/main/VWW-Application/img/int8Quant.png?raw=true" width="550">